galaxyproject/galaxy-charts/docs/content/deploy-request.md

 ## Step 2: Update the Gulpfile

-In the Galaxy root directory, open `client/gulpfile.js` and add the name and package details of your visualization to the `VISUALIZATION_PLUGINS` list.
+In the Galaxy root directory, open `client/visualizations.yml` and add the name and package details of your visualization to the list.

 ## Step 3: Run Galaxy and Test Your Visualization